Furniture Design | Minneapolis College of Art and Design

 3 credits

 This course addresses the skills and knowledge needed to succeed in the contemporary art world.
 Topics include writing for professional opportunities, exhibitions, the documenting and marketing of work, website development, residencies and graduate schools, copyright and tax issues, jobs in education, and studio/business startup concerns.
-Students engage in a variety of individual and group projects, including curating an off-campus exhibition.
+Students engage in a variety of individual and group projects.
 Course faculty, guest lecturers, and visiting artist presentations connect abstract information with real-world experience.

 Prerequisites: Prerequisite: Junior standing